Explore Meshline

 A useful rollout starts narrow.
 Pick one high-value workflow tied to automation infrastructure.
 Define one trigger, one owner, one exception lane, and one measurable outcome.
 Then run a small review cycle before expanding the workflow into more systems or teams.

-The diagnostic question is direct: if a case fails tomorrow, can the team explain what happened without reconstructing the story from five tools?
+For Automation Infrastructure: Build the Operating Layer First, the diagnostic question is direct: if a case fails tomorrow, can the team explain what happened without reconstructing the story from five tools?
 If the answer is no, the workflow needs more visible infrastructure before it needs more automation.

 Meshline operating-layer takeaway